Did-Dog/Html-Digital-Clock/README.md

-# Javascript-Clock
+# Html-Digital-Clock
-A clock runs in javascript and in html
+A Digital clock runs in javascript and in html